Deutsch: Hydrotherapie / Español: Hidroterapia / Português: Hidroterapia / Français: Hydrothérapie / Italiano: Idroterapia

 - Temperature Sensitivity: Some individuals may be sensitive to warm or cold water, which can affect circulation or cause discomfort.
 It is important to monitor water temperature to avoid overheating or excessive cooling.

-- Waterborne Infections: In rare cases, there is a risk of infection if proper pool maintenance and hygiene practices are not followed.
+- Waterborne Infections: In rare cases, there is a risk of infection if proper pool maintenance and Hygiene practices are not followed.
 This is especially important for individuals with weakened immune systems.

 - Balance Issues: Although water provides support, individuals with balance issues may still need supervision to avoid falls when entering or exiting the pool.